AleahPorras/CECS-327-Group-Project/README.md

     1. Start the Room Management Service (RPC Server):

     python server-xmlrpc.py

+		Error handling if identical name and room are created

 	(The server will listen on localhost:3000).

     2. Run the Client Administration Script: